xnaas/shrtlnk/README.md

 what is already present in this repository.

 ## Current Shortlinks
+Note: "latest" doesn't always guarantee latest.
+Submit a PR if a link needs to be updated.

 ### [Dell Command Update](https://shrtlnk.win/dcu)
 Download the latest version on Dell Command Update.